yariksav/vue-google-places/README.md

   />
 ```
 ## Other frameworks
-  This component implemented in this frameworks:
+  This component implemented in such frameworks:

-  - Vuetify:
+### Vuetify
 ```js
   import { VuetifyGooglePlaces } from 'vue-google-places'
 ```